-- Yes, however before you do so, you may want to think about such things as: - Can the Transact SIPP match the level of benefits you are giving up? - Are there any early retirement or ill health considerations? - What level of benefits do you want to provide for your dependants? - What are the transferring scheme's charges for any transfer, and will they transfer your investments in their current form or as cash? - Speak to your adviser to ask whether transferring is right for you.
+- Yes, however before you do so, you may want to think about such things as: - Can the Transact SIPP match the level of benefits you are giving up? - Are there any early retirement or ill health considerations? - What level of benefits do you want to provide for your dependants? - What are the transferring scheme's charges for any transfer, and will they transfer your investments in their current form or as cash? - If you transfer existing investments, please note that the investment provider may offer lower cost versions of these funds.
+If they are available on Transact, you can instruct us to convert your existing investments to these versions.
+Before taking any action, please speak to your financial adviser or contact us for more information.

+• Speak to your adviser to ask whether transferring is right for you.